 NOTE—For secure ranging, the I2R Rep is set to the RSTA Assigned I2R Rep; see 11.21.6.3 (Fine timing measurement procedure negotiation).

+In the Common Info field, the UL STBC, LDPC Extra Symbol Segment, Pre-FEC Padding Factor, and PE Disambiguity subfields are reserved.
+The GI And HE-LTF Type and Doppler subfields in the Common Info field are set as in the Sounding Ranging Trigger frame.

 27.4.3 TXTIME and PSDU_LENGTH calculation